SeaBoiii/seaboiii.github.io/novel/the-time-we-were/Chapter1.md

 ---
+layout: chapter
+novel: the-time-we-were
+order: 1
-title: Chapter 1 - The Gig That Broke Us
+Title: Chapter 1 - The Gig That Broke Us
-layout: default
 ---
 **Chapter 1: The Gig That Broke Us**